Dukes County Registry of Deeds

 How am I protected?

 The Homestead Act protects the property or manufactured home serving as your principal residence, which is considered the primary dwelling where you, and your family if applicable, reside or intend to reside.
-Homestead declaration protects against attachment, seizure, execution on judgment, levy or sale for the payment of debts up to five hundred thousand dollars ($500,000) per residence, per family.
+Homestead declaration protects against attachment, seizure, execution on judgment, levy or sale for the payment of debts up to one million dollars ($1,000,000) per residence, per family.

 Homestead declaration benefits each owner named on the homestead and any of the owner’s family members who occupy or intend to occupy the home as their primary residence.
 Each family member can use, occupy, and enjoy the home.